You may be paying less attention or ignoring it because of the effort.

 Method 1: Using Gnome-Tweak to Center the Application Window

-If you haven't installed gnome-tweak on your system, open the terminal and execute the below command.
+If you haven't installed gnome-tweak on your system, open the terminal and execute the following command:

 After the installation is complete, open "tweaks" from the Activity menu, navigate to the "Windows" section, and click on the "Center New Windows" button as shown below.